 Accredited by the Chartered Institution of Wastes Management, the programme prepares you for a career in the growing environmental and clean technologies sector, where there is increasing global demand for skilled graduates.

-About the programme The global market in environmental goods and services is currently worth about £3 trillion.
+The global market in environmental goods and services is currently worth about £3 trillion.
 Global investment attracted by ‘green technologies’ for electrical power generation recently exceeded that for coal and natural gas.
 This area is being actively promoted in the UK and Scottish context for economic development.
 The programme develops core skills in environmental management, coupled with an understanding of technologies that enhance the sustainable use of natural resources and minimise the environmental impact of economic activities, exploiting value from industrial process by-products mand waste materials.
 Our research-active academics are experienced in projects monitoring and assessing environmental impacts, developing innovative treatment technologies and working with industry and business.
 We have also been involved in support for and development of environmental policy and regulation in the UK, the EU and internationally.

-Your learning The Postgraduate Diploma comprises six taught modules.
+The Postgraduate Diploma comprises six taught modules.
 All MSc candidates undertake a research project/ dissertation in Trimester 3.

 • Environmental Systems

 You will also undertake a Waste Masters dissertation.

 Graduates build careers across all industrial sectors and within both public and private sectors dealing with environment, pollution control, waste management, regulation and enforcement in the emerging technologies to improve environmental performance.
 This includes process based operations as well as management, audit and impact assessment.

 Once enrolled, students can apply to the Chartered Institution of Wastes Management (CIWM) to become a Student Member.
 When the programme is completed students can apply to CIWM to become a Graduate Member and use the designatory letters Grad MCIWM.

 Information for international students